genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/07_custom-endpoints/02_basics.md

 Custom endpoints are defined within their own submodule of the project, using classes implementing the the `WebEndpoint` interface provided by Genesis-Router.

-In their initialisation, the classes need to call upon the `registerEndpoint` method of an injected `WebEndpointRegistry` object.
+In their initialisation, the classes need to call on the `registerEndpoint` method of an injected `WebEndpointRegistry` object.

 ### FileProcessor class
 <Tabs defaultValue="kotlin" values={[{ label: 'Kotlin', value: 'kotlin', }, { label: 'Java', value: 'java', }]}>